Religion

 an image

 Augustine Zhao Rong, the HMFIC of this collective, was a Chinese solider.
 He accompanied Bishop John Gabriel Taurin Dufresse (aka Johnny le Pénis) of the Paris Foreign Mission Society when he was martyred in Beijing.
-Mr. Zhao Rong and the Rongettes were canonized at one giant clusterfuck in Rome on October 1, 2000.
+Mr. Zhao Rong and the Rongettes were canonized at one giant cluster dump in Rome on October 1, 2000.

 Since their canonization, many miracles have been attributed to Augustine Zhao Rong.
-Patrons at three Chinese restaurants in the West Chester area (China Palace, China Delight, and China Pearl) have reported getting fortune-cookie messages from Mr. Zhao Rong, and several other patrons swore they weren’t hungry a half hour after eating Chinese food as they usually are.
+Patrons at three Chinese restaurants in the West Chester, Pennsylvania, area (China Palace, China Delight, and China Pearl) have reported getting fortune-cookie messages from Mr. Zhao Rong, and several other patrons swore they weren’t hungry a half hour after eating Chinese food as they usually are.